 Meaning

-In the quote “Spiritually good people, pure in heart, who long for the Blessed Sacrament but cannot receive at the time, can receive spiritually… even a hundred times a day, in sickness and in health, with immeasurable grace and profit.,” the emphasis is on love.
-It highlights the thought that love deepens through honesty and openness while implying that love grows when shared.
+“Spiritually good people, pure in heart, who long for the Blessed Sacrament but cannot receive at the time, can receive spiritually… even a hundred times a day, in sickness and in health, with immeasurable grace and profit.” presents a viewpoint centered on love.
+It implies that love strengthens when nurtured and encourages us to remember that small gestures build affection.

 Theme